-A rather anonymous solo project from Vince Grant, also judging from the cover, as easily shooting up recently, facilitated by technology within everyone’s reach.
-Could be ambient, post-rock, neo-classical…but Los Angeles based The Sea At Midnight delves into the 80s influenced, goth-tinged, Post-Punk, Cold Wave and beyond sounds.
+A rather anonymous solo project from Vince Grant, also judging from the cover, as easily shot up recently, facilitated by technology within everyone’s reach.
+Could be ambient, post-rock, neo-classical…but Los Angeles based The Sea At Midnight delves into the 80s-influenced, goth-tinged, Post-Punk, Cold Wave and beyond sounds.

 Dramatic and brooding, achingly melodic, the debut single “Medicine”, surprisingly engineered and produced by Chris King of Cold Showers with additional drum programming by Brandon Pierce of Glaare, drips with dark frigid synth textures, evocative The Cure-like guitar lines and lyrical gloom.